 2. Set a budget and stick to it

-A good rule to keep in mind when purchasing a car is that you will want to make a down payment of at least 20% if you plan on taking out a loan so you can lower your monthly payments.
+When purchasing a car, you will want to make a down payment of at least 20% if you plan on taking out a loan; this will lower your monthly payments.
 You may want to consider paying even more upfront, as pre-owned vehicles can often need more repairs in a short period of time than a newer car would.
 In addition to repair costs, it is also a good idea to research car insurance quotes and how much gas the vehicle will use.

 3. Find the best deals

 - Dealerships: Dealerships will have the widest selection of used cars available.
-They also often offer extras like new tires, a second key, and floor mats.
+They also often offer extras such as new tires, a second key and floor mats.

-- Online: Websites like autotrader.com have listings from private sellers all over the country.
+- Online: Websites such as autotrader.com have listings from private sellers all over the country.
 Search locally and you might even find a gem in your own area.
-Private sellers also give you the best chance to get a bargain since they’re less likely to know the car’s true value than a professional car salesman.

-- Auctions: Steep discounts can be had at auctions, but vehicles are sold without any warranties.
+- Auctions: Steep discounts can be had at car auctions, but vehicles are sold without any warranties.
 So be sure to do your homework and learn as much about the car’s history and health as you can.

 4. Have questions ready for the seller

-When contacting a dealer or an individual seller, get as much information about the used car as possible.
-Here’s a list of recommended questions to ask the seller during your search:
+When contacting a dealer or a private seller, get as much information about the used car as possible.
+Don’t be shy; dealers expect their buyers to come prepared with questions.